Sinar/crimewatch/README.md

 So far almost all systems worldwide rely on open data, which is one of the problems identified here in Malaysia.

+ - SJA1ert http://www.sjalert.com.my has co-ordination with police who share reports, and co-operation with citizens and local representatives.
+Looks somewhat inactive, but updated.
+Email sent for co-operation (Khairil)

  - Hatari, Kenya http://www.hatari.co.ke/ (Ushaidi)
    Limited reports, reports do not look helpful.
 Example of problem with crowd source data.
  - Crimereports https://www.crimereports.com (propietary, relies on official police open